ComplexityGarage/MiernikOD600/README.md

 # Science and tech used
 Lambert-Beer's law is used to measure it.
 Even thought this formula refers specifically to absorption, it is also used in case of dispersal.
 It measures first the BLANK (usually the growing medium without microrganisms - more on that later) which is the background also refered as I0, and the SAMPLE containing the microrganisms (noted as In).
 There's visible, linear corelation between OD600 and the number of microrganisms in the solution in some range (from 0.1 to 1.0 OD).
 Growing medium: Luria-Broth (also referred as 'LB') is a mixture of highly nutritious compounds which let bacteria and yeasts multiply in artifitial environment - it will be used as BLANK and also SAMPLE (containing baker's yeast in this experiment).
 For this experiment we cultured baker's yeast in LB medium overnight in shaking conditions of 250 rpm in 37°C. In order to check how our device corelates with others we did multiple dilutions of the overnight culture and ended up with such set: BLANK; 0X; 2X; 5X; 10X; 50X; 100X; 1000X.
-We measured OD600 on our device and XXX.
+We measured OD600 on our device and it gave quite consistent data with commercial machines in some range.

 **Electronics used in this project:**
 • Phototransistor TEPT4400
 • Yellow LED diode (close to 600 nm)
 • Resistor 4.7k
 • Resistor 0.33k
-• LCD 16x02 HD44780 with LCM1602 I2C converter
 • Raspberry Pi Pico H

 # State of the art